geserdugarov/geserdugarov/README.md

-Software Engineer on Data Science projects in computer vision startup.
-The last year mainly focused on project of trucks monitoring by number plates recognition.
-Made to production, which reduced trucks downtime by 12%, and currently working on decreasing missed recognitions from a stream of ~20k frames per day.
+Software Engineer on Data Science projects in a computer vision startup.
+The last year mainly focused on a project of trucks monitoring by number plate recognition.
+Made to production, which reduced trucks downtime by 12%, and currently working on decreasing missed recognitions from a stream of ~20k&nbsp;images&nbsp;/&nbsp;day.

 Wide experience in research and data analysis (13 yrs, PhD).
 Made a transition from fundamental research in Oil & Gas to research and development in IT due to my passion to create products that people use.